 - Recipients may reapply each semester.

-- Undergraduate students enrolled at Colorado State University and registered for 6 or more credits
+- Students enrolled at Colorado State University and registered for 6 or more credits

 - Must have a valid RamCard (can be obtained at RamCard Office).

 - Have an Expected Family Contribution of $17,000 or less based on Free Application for Federal Student Aid (FAFSA) or CSU ASSET Bill Institutional Aid Application.